WindSync - Wind Quintet

 Open rehearsals

-General entrepreneurship class
+General entrepreneurship discussion

 • Faculty who already teach in the areas of career development, nonprofit management, community engagement, etc. can suggest a topic to address within their syllabus or host a Q & A